Bike Frames: Understanding the Implicit Portrayal of Cyclists in the News: DATA COLLECTION AND ANNOTATION

 The ``Not Related'' category is used for headlines that do not mention anything related to an accident.
 For instance, the headline \begin{quote} \textbf{Example:} Gallery: A Paris-Roubaix for the ages --- Cyclist \end{quote} discusses a race, not an accident or attack.

-\paragraph{Fault.} If a headline is related to an accident, we annotate it with who is perceived to be at fault by readers, i.e, who caused the accident.
+\textbf{\textit{Fault}.} If a headline is related to an accident, we annotate it with who is perceived to be at fault by readers, i.e, who caused the accident.
 Specifically, annotators will label each headline as ``Cyclists'', ``Unknown'' or ``Other''.
 For instance, the ``\textbf{Cyclists}'' fault headline \begin{quote} \textbf{Example:} Blame entirely on the cyclist.
 Cyclist collided with truck \end{quote} directly puts the blame \textit{entirely} on the cyclist; hence it is labeled as being the cyclist's fault.
 As an example of the ``\textbf{Unknown}'' class, the headline \begin{quote} \textbf{Example:} SH 183 reopened in Cedar Park after cyclist-vehicle crash - KXAN.com \end{quote} shows a fact and does not provide details about who caused the accident.
 Finally, for the ``\textbf{Other}'' class, in the headline \begin{quote} \textbf{Example:} Alludes to hit and run on the vehicle owner’s part. \end{quote} we see an example where a driver was involved in a hit-and-run.
 In this case, someone ``Other'' (i.e., the driver) is at fault.

-\subsection{Agreement and Dataset Statistics}
+\textbf{Agreement and Dataset Statistics.}

 We followed a two-stage annotation procedure.
 First, two annotators completed the process independently of one another.
 One-on-one interviews were conducted with annotators to identify dataset issues versus annotator errors.
 The information gained from the discussions was then used to improve the guidelines.
-Next, the two annotators completed a total of 3,000 additional headlines for a total dataset size of 3,500 examples.
+Next, the two annotators completed 1,500 headlines related to cyclists.
 The agreement results are shown in Table~\ref{tab:agreement}.
-The Cohen's Kappa agreement scores ranged from .52 to .90, representing ``moderate agreement'' and ``almost perfect agreement,'' respectively~\cite{landis1977measurement}.
-Determining whether something is related to an accident was easiest for the annotators, while Perception had the lowest agreement.
-However, .52 is still quite high for measuring Perception and is in line with similar work in the area of sentiment analysis~\cite{bobicev2017inter}.
-Second, to further improve data annotation, we again met with the annotators and reviewed and discussed disagreements among the annotated headlines to form the final gold standard dataset.
+The Cohen's Kappa agreement scores ranged from .62 to .90, representing ``substantial agreement'' and ``almost perfect agreement,'' respectively~\cite{landis1977measurement}.
+To improve the accuracy and consistency of perception annotations, we introduced a third annotator to help adjudicate areas with lower agreement scores.
+This step significantly improved the final dataset, as evidenced by a Cohen's Kappa of 0.63 for Perception, indicating a substantial agreement (where 1 indicates perfect agreement).
+Second, to improve data annotation further, we again met with the annotators and reviewed and discussed disagreements among the annotated headlines to form the final gold standard dataset.
 The final dataset statistics can be found in Table~\ref{tab:stats}.